Sushan-civil/structural-analysis-py/README.md

 ## Features

-  * Beam analysis with complex loads (including triangular and hydrostatic distributions)
+  * Beam and column analysis with complex loads
   * Calculation of support reactions for static systems
   * First implementation of finite element analysis using OpenSees
-  * Generation of clean Shear Force Diagrams (SFD)
+  * Generation of Shear Force Diagrams (SFD)
-  * Generation of clean Bending Moment Diagrams (BMD)
+  * Generation of Bending Moment Diagrams (BMD)
   * Two-dimensional Truss Analysis using the Direct Stiffness Method

 ## Future Improvements

-  *Two-dimensional and three-dimensional Frame Analysis
+  * Two-dimensional and three-dimensional Frame Analysis